langfingaz/journalwatch/README.rst

 journalwatch
 ============

 journalwatch is a tool which can find error messages in the systemd journal.

-It is similiar to tools like `logwatch <http://sourceforge.net/projects/logwatch/>`_ or `logcheck <http://logcheck.org/>`_ except it's much more KISS and only works with the systemd `journal <http://0pointer.de/blog/projects/journalctl.html>`_.
+It is similar to tools like `logwatch <http://sourceforge.net/projects/logwatch/>`_ or `logcheck <http://logcheck.org/>`_ except it's much more KISS and only works with the systemd `journal <http://0pointer.de/blog/projects/journalctl.html>`_.
 It works by defining patterns to match all log lines which are not interesting,